Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/docs/metrics/adding-new-metrics.md

 timespans recorded during the lifetime of the ping.

-If the above `start`/`stopAndSum`/`cancel` API isn't practical to use from your application, you may use the alternative lower-level API `setRawNanos`.
-Unlike the above, this sets the value of the timespan directly, and does not sum it to the existing value, so use with caution if the span of the ping the metric is sent in may include multiple timings.
+If the above `start`/`stopAndSum`/`cancel` API isn't practical to use from your application, such as using a third-party library that provides raw timespan values, you may use the alternative lower-level API `sumRawNanos` and `setRawNanos`.

+`sumRawNanos` adds the timespan to any existing timespans already recorded since the last time the ping was sent.

+`setRawNanos` directly sets the timespan value, erasing any timespans recorded since the last time the ping was sent.
+Care should be taken using this if the ping lifetime might contain more than one timespan measurement.
+To be safe, `setRawNanos` should generally be followed by sending a custom ping containing the timespan.

 ```Kotlin
 import org.mozilla.yourApplication.GleanMetrics.Auth